10 Nonlinear Regressors

 Table 10.2: Estimates from the model orth_quadratic_fit.
 Compare these to Table 10.1.

 The coefficients, shown in Table 10.2, can’t easily be interpreted directly.
+(Despite the row names, these are the coefficients for the orthogonal polynomials, not for \(X_1\), \(X_1^2\), and so on.)
 But the model is identical to that in Example 10.1, as we can see by comparing their fitted values \(\hat \Y\):

 max(abs(fitted(quadratic_fit) -